dvidos/interpreter/docs/ast.md

   * contains a name (since it is defined in a statement)
   * a list of argument names
   * a list of statements to execute
+* `ST_BREAKPOINT` - a breakpoint set in code, if debugging is enabled.

 ## expressions